 A Year in Review From NBCOT CEO Paul Grace

-On behalf of the board of directors, NBCOT staff, and volunteers, I want to thank you for your continued support of NBCOT, and I wish you and your family health, happiness, and all the best for the upcoming year.
+On behalf of the board of directors, NBCOT staff, and our dedicated volunteers, I extend our heartfelt gratitude for your unwavering support of NBCOT.
+May the upcoming year bring you and your loved ones an abundance of health, happiness, and boundless opportunities.